 Can parents request specific classrooms?

 Many children have older siblings who were in classrooms before them.
 Often these parents have an established relationship with a teaching team and would like their younger child placed in the same room.
 We do our very best to honor these requests.
 However, other than the sibling example, we ask that families do not request specific teachers or classrooms.

 How does PIC decide what classroom children are placed in?

-Children grow and develop in so many ways during these early years and our teachers know the children in their class very, very well.
+Children grow and develop in so many ways during these early years and our teachers know the children in their class very well.
 We ask you to trust us in this process.

 At PIC, all of our teachers have backgrounds and education in the full-range of Early Childhood Education, not just in working with a specific age group.
-Thus, our teachers are well-equipped to handle the changing developmental needs of the children in their room.
+Thus, our teachers are well-equipped to handle the changing developmental needs of all the children in their room.

 There is usually the opportunity for each child to be at the younger end of the classroom age range and an opportunity to be among the oldest.
 There are advantages to both.
 Children at the younger end watch and learn from their older friends.
 Older children have the opportunity to model for the younger ones.

-Infants and toddlers: Children in our infant/young toddler classrooms may be well be into their twos before there is an opening in the next age group.
+Infants and toddlers: Children in our infant/young toddler classrooms may be well into their twos before there is an opening in the next age group.
 Children in one of our toddler classrooms (Moonbeams, Rainbows, Sunshines) may be in their threes.

 Preschoolers: When children reach kindergarten, there is a hard cut-off for enrollment.
-This means child with a fall birthday will always be on the older end, and a child with a summer birthday will always be on the younger end.
+This means a child with a fall birthday will always be on the older end, and a child with a summer birthday will always be on the younger end.